ericleee0119/Search_Web_Page_Project/README.md

 ##Outlook
 1. Build a beautiful UI
 2. Do the fault torrent, when we input an invalid URL, we have not checked it
 3. If the search item is empty, we should tell the user about this
+4. If we know our next page we will be directed to when we click the search button
+    We should pass the input value include search input, checked box item, and the URLs to the next page
+    Here, we can append the data in the web address or we can save it to the cookie